turtlecoin/turtlecoin-docs/guides/mining/Mining-with-SBC.md

-# How to Compile xmrig Step by Step
+# How to Mine TurtleCoin with an SBC

 The following guide will show you how to compile a CPU miner (xmrig) for SBCs like the Raspberry Pi.